awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-Error2String.md

         Error Code db maps to HSM Error: Invalid User Type.
 ```

-**Example : Find the error code**
+**Example : Find the Error Code**
 This example shows where to find the error code in a key\_mgmt\_util error\.
 The error code, `0xc6`, appears after the string: `Cfm3command-name returned: `\.
-In this example, even though getKeyInfo indicates that the current user \(user 4\) can use the key in cryptographic operations, when the user tries to use deleteKey to delete the key, they get error code is `0xc6`\.
+In this example, getKeyInfo indicates that the current user \(user 4\) can use the key in cryptographic operations\.
+Nevertheless, when the user tries to use deleteKey to delete the key, the command returns error code `0xc6`\.

 ```
         Command:  deleteKey -k 262162